royerlab/inTRACKtive/README.md

 Or use `intracktive convert --help` for the documentation on the inputs and outputs

-Additionally, inTRACKtive has the option of giving each cell a different color based on provided data attributes (see the example [Jupyter Notebook (`/napari/src/intracktive/examples`)](/python/src/intracktive/examples/notebook1_inTRACKtive_from_notebook.ipynb)).
+Additionally, inTRACKtive has the option of giving each cell a different color based on provided data attributes (see the example [Jupyter Notebook (`/napari/src/intracktive/examples`)](/python/src/intracktive/examples/notebook1_inTRACKtive_from_notebook.ipynb), and [videos](public/docs/videos.md)).
 One can add any attributes to the Zarr file, as long as they are present as columns in the `tracks.csv` tracking data.
 Using the following command-line interface, you can add one/multiple/all columns as attributes to the data:
 ```
 #add specific column as attribute
 intracktive convert --input_file path/to/file.csv --add_attribute cell_size